 Railways give 'modern touch' to ladies coach of Mumbai local, replaces ghunghat with blazer

 Mumbai, May 28: Travelling in Mumbai locals is truly an exciting experience.
 Locals call it as a lifeline of this giant city.
-For female commuters, the local trains are a safe mode of transport.
-In a bid to erase the sanskari portrayal of women in the local train's ladies coach, the Western railways is now planning to change the logo of the Mahila wearing a saree to a woman wearing blazers.
+For female commuters, the local trains are one of the safest mode of transports.
+In a bid to erase the sanskari portrayal of woman in the local train's ladies coach, the Western railways is now planning to change the logo of the Mahila wearing a saree to a woman wearing blazers.

-Two months ago, WR General Manager AK Gupta felt that the logos and signage on the trains needed to be modified to suit the modern age.
+Two months ago, WR General Manager A K Gupta felt that the logos and signage on the trains needed to be modified to suit the modern age.
 It was when they were discussing the same, they realised that the picture of the woman in a saree did not accurately reflect the woman of today.

 Now, Karnataka set to have a real Malgudi railway station